 It’s better to take up an offer of help from someone you trust, even if it’s ten minutes, just time for a cup of tea sitting on the sofa, than nothing at all.
 Ten minutes might be all you need to regroup, enjoy the silence and finally drink a cup of tea without having reheated it three times!

 You’re only human and you’re not designed to do everything yourself.
 Be kind to yourself.

 After I’ve finally got my children into bed after dinner, bath, reading a book and general quiet time, it’s normally about 8/8.30pm.

-After many weeks, if not months, of habit-forming perseverance they now understand that the time after that is ‘Mummy time’.
+After many weeks, if not months, of habit-forming perseverance they now understand that the time after that is my time.
 Unless they are ill, or the world is about to end, they know that they need to stay in bed and go to sleep.

 Yes, of course, it sounds too good to be true and they do still try it on with an endless list of excuses – needing a drink, the toilet, forgotten homework, monsters under the bed etc.

 But, invariably, they get sent back to bed with a kiss, an ‘I love you’ and a reminder that this is my time.
 I’ve explained to them that I’m on the go the rest of the day at work, at their beck and call at home and that I’m happy to deal with anything, but in the morning.